Players and Testimonials

 You will never find anyone who will care more or work harder to get the best out of his students.
 I have never worked with anyone who has more pure passion and love of the game of tennis!
 Tennis Dynamics programs will help players of all types become the best they can be.

-United States Tennis Association, National Coach for Women’s Tennis; NCAA All-American
+United States Tennis Association, Former National Coach for Women’s Tennis; NCAA All-American

 Over the years, J.P.
 Weber’s thirst for knowledge has allowed him to accumulate an impressive and invaluable education from some of America’s greatest tennis teachers and coaches.
 Having known him for nearly twenty-years, I have developed a tremendous respect for his dedication in teaching the fundamentals of tennis.
 J.P.
 Weber understands what it takes to maximize each player’s ability, but just as importantly, he believes that competitive tennis should be a vehicle for improving a young persons’ life.